Thank goodness for mom friends, right?

 Mom life may not always be easy, but together we've got this.

-Here are some of the best qualities I find in the women of my mama village.
+Here are some of the best qualities I find in the women I consider mom friends.

 1. She isn't good at everything.